Ironwood Pig Sanctuary

 The Ironwood Pig Sanctuary is a non-profit pot bellied pig sanctuary located in Pinal County, Arizona, at Marana, about 30 mi from Tucson.
 Its mission is to relieve the suffering of abandoned, abused, unwanted, or neglected pigs.
-It contains almost 600 pigs on 80 acre.
+It contains over 600 pigs on 31 acre.

 Foundation 2001 in response to the number of unwanted pigs

 The sanctuary was founded and is maintained by husband and wife retirees Ben Watkins and Mary Schanz.
 Before opening the sanctuary, Schanz was a medical technician and animal rights activist.
 The owners of the sanctuary credit the swell of interest in Vietnamese pot bellied pigs during the 1980s and 1990s with the current number of unwanted pigs.
 They have noted that many customers were misled by pig breeders about the size the pigs would reach, and became unable to care for the full grown pigs.
 The first two pigs entered the sanctuary in June 2001.